cal-adapt/cae-notebooks/user-contributions/README.md

    - Commit your changes with clear, descriptive messages

 3. **Test thoroughly**
-   - Ensure your code runs on the Analytics Engine JupyterHub
+   - Ensure your code runs on the Analytics Engine JupyterHub or installation instructions have been provided.
    - Verify all requirements are met using the checklist above

 4. **Open a Pull Request (PR)**